samjulien/blog/_posts/2018-09-07-3-lessons-from-tmobile.markdown

 A 2017 Verizon report found that [81%](https://blog.dashlane.com/data-breach-statistics-2018-forecast-everything-you-need-to-know/) of hacking-related breaches were due to stolen and/or weak passwords.
 While for years teams relied on the MD5 (message-digest) algorithm to hash passwords (create mathematical representations of plain text), today it's not considered the safest method.

+{% include tweet_quote.html quote_text="A 2017 Verizon report found that 81% of hacking-related breaches were due to stolen and/or weak passwords." %}

 Although originally MD5 hashes were designed to prevent anyone from working backwards from the hash to determine the real password, it's now possible to rapidly generate MD5 hashes to eventually find a matching password.

 [Evidence](https://www.databreachtoday.com/t-mobile-database-breach-exposes-2-million-customers-data-a-11420) points to T-Mobile password hashes being MD5, which suggests the company may have been using outdated password practices.